IngloriousCoderz/inglorious-engine/packages/web/README.md

 # Comparison with Other Frameworks

-Here’s how @inglorious/web compares to the major players:
+Here's how @inglorious/web compares to the major players:

 ---